ibraheemdev/matchit/README.md

 ## Features

-**Not tied to any http implementation** httprouter is not tied to any http implementation.
-It uses the [`http`](https://crates.io/crates/http) crate for generic http types, and can be used with any http server, such as [`hyper`](https://crates.io/crates/hyper), or [`tiny-http`](https://github.com/tiny-http/tiny-http).
+**Not tied to any http implementation** httprouter is not tied to any http implementation, as the `Router` is generic.
+It currently has a [`hyper`](https://crates.io/crates/hyper) backend that can be enabled with the `hyper-server` feature.
+A [`tiny-http`](https://github.com/tiny-http/tiny-http) backend is coming soon.

 **Only explicit matches:** With other routers, a requested URL path could match multiple patterns.
 Therefore they have some awkward pattern priority rules, like *longest match* or *first registered, first matched*.
 By design of this router, a request can only match exactly one or no route.
 As a result, there are also no unintended matches, which makes it great for SEO and improves the user experience.

 **Stop caring about trailing slashes:** Choose the URL style you like, the router automatically redirects the client if a trailing slash is missing or if there is one extra.
 Of course it only does so, if the new path has a handler.
-If you don't like it, you can [turn off this behavior](https://godoc.org/github.com/julienschmidt/httprouter#Router.RedirectTrailingSlash).
+If you don't like it, you can [turn off this behavior](https://docs.rs/httprouter/0.0.0/httprouter/router/struct.Router.html#structfield.redirect_trailing_slash).

 **Path auto-correction:** Besides detecting the missing or additional trailing slash at no extra cost, the router can also fix wrong cases and remove superfluous path elements (like `../` or `//`).
 Is [CAPTAIN CAPS LOCK](http://www.urbandictionary.com/define.php?term=Captain+Caps+Lock) one of your users?
 HttpRouter can help him by making a case-insensitive look-up and redirecting him to the correct URL.